JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 struct MyType
 end

-AtomsCalculators.@generate_interface function AtomsCalculators.potential_energy(system, calculator::Main.MyType; kwargs...)
+AtomsCalculators.@generate_interface function AtomsCalculators.potential_energy(system, calculator::MyType; kwargs...)
     # we can ignore kwargs... or use them to tune the calculation
     # or give extra information like pairlist